-Activity Evidence that supports this approach Challenge number(s) addressed Year 2 focused and specific interventions Teaching Assistant interventions - Moderate impact for moderate costs based on moderate evidence - 4 months+ 2, 3 Year 2 additional breakfast club learning due to vulnerability of this cohort Teaching assistants can provide a large positive impact on learner outcomes, however, how they are deployed is key.
+Activity Evidence that supports this approach Challenge number(s) addressed Year 1 focused and specific interventions Teaching Assistant interventions - Moderate impact for moderate costs based on moderate evidence - 4 months+ 2, 3 Teaching assistants can provide a large positive impact on learner outcomes, however, how they are deployed is key.
 (EEF) The high average impact hides a large variation between the different approaches to teaching assistant deployment.
 Targeted deployment, where teaching assistants are trained to deliver an intervention to small groups or individuals has a higher impact, whereas deployment of teaching assistants in everyday classroom environments has not been shown to have a positive impact on learner outcomes.
 (EEF) Moderate impact for low cost based on moderate evidence - 4 months+ Small group tuition has an average impact of four months' additional progress over the course of a year.
 (EEF) Small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
 Diagnostic assessment can be used to assess the best way to target support.
 (EEF) Providing training to the staff that deliver small group support is likely to increase impact.
 (EEF) Additional small group support can be effectively targeted at pupils from disadvantaged backgrounds, and should be considered as part of a school's pupil premium strategy.
-(EEF) https://educationendowmentfoundation.org.uk/education- evidence/teaching-learning-toolkit/small-group-tuition Additional one to one phonics teaching for the High impact for moderate costs based on moderate evidence - 5 months+ 1, 3 bottom 20% across F2 to Year 2 On average, one to one tuition is very effective at improving pupil outcomes.
+(EEF) https://educationendowmentfoundation.org.uk/educationevidence/teaching-learning-toolkit/small-group-tuition Additional one to one phonics teaching for the bottom 20% across F2 to Year 1 NTP High impact for moderate costs based on moderate evidence - 5 months+ On average, one to one tuition is very effective at improving pupil outcomes.
 One to one tuition might be an effective strategy for providing targeted support for pupils that are identified as having low prior attainment or are struggling in particular areas.
 (EEF) Tuition is more likely to make an impact if it is additional to and explicitly linked with normal lessons.
-(EEF) Targeted Year 6 support in order to close gaps created by periods of school closure Moderate impact for low cost based on moderate evidence - 4 months+ Small group tuition has an average impact of four months' additional progress over the course of a year.
-(EEF) 3 Additional adult capacity in Year 3 (due to Y2 outcomes for disadvantaged) and 6 for focused interventions Small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
-Diagnostic assessment can be used to assess the best way to target support.
-(EEF) Providing training to the staff that deliver small group support is likely to increase impact.
-(EEF) interventions Additional small group support can be effectively targeted at pupils from disadvantaged backgrounds, and should be considered as part of a school's pupil premium strategy.
-(EEF)
+(EEF) 1, 3 Targeted Year 6 support in order to close gaps created by periods of school closure Moderate impact for low cost based on moderate evidence - 4 months+ Small group tuition has an average impact of four months' additional progress over the course of a year (EEF) Small group tuition is most likely to be effective if it is targeted at pupils' specific needs.
+Diagnostic assessment can be used to assess the best way to target support (EEF) 3

+Providing training to the staff that deliver small group support is likely to increase impact (EEF) Additional small group support can be effectively targeted at pupils from disadvantaged backgrounds, and should be considered as part of a school's pupil premium strategy (EEF)